getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 docker-compose up
 ```

-In a brother, navigate to [http://localhost](http://localhost) to connect to the application.
+In a browser, navigate to [http://localhost](http://localhost) to connect to the application.
 Lago API is exposed at [http://localhost:3000](http://localhost:3000).

 ## Configuration